What to Expect During Your Appointment

 If this is your first visit, there will be intake forms which need to be completed before your appointment.
 When you call to schedule your first visit, we may send the forms to you in the mail or we will ask you to come 10-15 minutes early to fill them out.

-An appointment generally takes 45 minutes, while initial appointments or special treatments may take longer.
+An appointment generally takes about an hour, while initial appointments or special treatments may take longer.

 Chinese Herbal Remedies